ethereum-oasis-op/.github/profile/README.md

+# The Ethereum OASIS Open Project closed on 31 May 2025.
+The open source assets will be archived but remain publicly accessible.
+OASIS appreciates the efforts of all those who participated in this work.

-# Welcome to Ethereum OASIS Open Project!
+## Welcome to Ethereum OASIS Open Project!

 The Ethereum OASIS Open Project exists to provide a neutral forum for diverse stakeholders to create high-quality specifications that facilitate Ethereum’s longevity, interoperability, and ease of integration.
 The Open Project intends to develop clear, open standards, high-quality documentation, and shared test suites that facilitate new features and enhancements to the Ethereum protocol.
 The Ethereum OASIS Open Project was formed in 2020.
 From June 29, 2021 to 8 April 2024 it was known as EEA Community Projects.
 The mailing lists archives from that time are publicly visible [here](https://lists.oasis-open-projects.org/g/eea-community-projects) and [here](https://lists.oasis-open-projects.org/g/eea-community-projects-pgb).
 In April 2024, the project rebranded under its original name.